jribbens/sslexpiry.js/README.md

   * any certificate in the chain has expired,
   * the certificate was issued on 1st March 2018 or later and is valid for over [825 days](https://cabforum.org/2017/03/17/ballot-193-825-day-certificate-lifetimes/),
-  * the certificate was issued by Symantec, Thawte, RapidSSL or Geotrust and the [Chrome distrust date](https://security.googleblog.com/2017/09/chromes-plan-to-distrust-symantec.html) is soon,
   * any certificate in the chain will expire soon,
   * or the certificate will expire soon.